Push/Pull logoPush/Pull

 Progression visibilityBuilt-in overload suggestions plus history and fatigue trends make plateaus easier to catch early.Strong highlights previous workout details, PR tracking, notes, warm-up sets, and volume or 1RM progression graphs in its official materials.
 Strong PRO adds advanced graphs and charts.Seeing trends matters more than just collecting raw logs.strong.app + Strong help center + App Store

-AI-generated workouts + smart exercise swapsOptional AI workout generator plus smart AI exercise swap support, with editable outputs.Strong's current public pages position it as a manual workout tracker, with no auto recommendations.AI tools can reduce planning friction when equipment or time changes.Push/Pull AI pages + reviewed Strong sources
+AI-generated workouts + smart exercise swapsOptional AI workout generator plus smart AI exercise swap support, with editable outputs.Strong's current public pages position it as a manual workout tracker, with no public claim of auto-generated workouts or progression recommendations.AI tools can reduce planning friction when equipment or time changes.Push/Pull AI pages + reviewed Strong sources

 Product pages referenced above: workout logging, strength tracking, AI workout planner, template editing and swaps, progressive overload suggestions, recovery body map, and Apple Watch support.

-Strong also publishes a dedicated Strong Cloud page and support article saying backup and device sync are available to all users.
+Strong also markets cross-device access and Cloud Sync, and the iOS listing says workout data can be backed up automatically.
 That matters if data portability is part of your decision, but it does not replace clear in-session progression guidance.

 How to compare Push/Pull vs Strong fairly in one week